 The oligodendroglioma is a rare tumor that develops in the brain.
-It is created by the cells that are located in the connective tissue that surround the nerve cells of the brain.
-The symptoms that the patient experiences are heavily dependent upon the location of the tumor itself.
+It is created by the cells located in the connective tissue that surrounds the brain’s nerve cells.
+The symptoms that the patient experiences are heavily dependent upon the tumor’s location.

-While more common among the adult population, these cells have been found in children as well.
-The oligodendroglioma tumor is considered to be one that grows at an extremely slow rate.
-In the United States population, this type of tumor accounts for approximately 3% of all tumor diagnoses.
-It has been established that males are more prone to this type of condition than females.
+While more common among the adult population, these cells have been found in children.
+The oligodendroglioma tumor is considered to grow at an extremely slow rate.
+This type of tumor accounts for approximately 3% of all tumor diagnoses in the United States population.
+It has been established that males are more prone to this condition than females.

 Symptoms of the Oligodendroglioma Tumor